devleaks/storyrevealerjs/README.md

 With this tool, every user of the network is a potential story teller.

-Storyteller engine only takes care of the presentation.
-A full screen image with the story displayed on it.
-No more.
-No less.
+Storyrevealer engine only takes care of the presentation.
+A full screen image (or video) with the story displayed on it, in short, bold title fonts and sometimes small paragraphs of text.
 And a few, very simple animations or graphs to break monotony of storytelling.

 Enjoy.